maryjohnben/timeclock-app/README.md

 ### Coming Soon...

-##### - Full-Stack App will be able to track each employee clock in and clock out details and there will be options to pull timesheets and make changes as needed for authorised users.
+Full-Stack App will be able to track each employee's clock in and clock out details and there will be options to pull timesheets and make changes as needed for authorised users.

+### Technologies used:
+#### - JavaScript
+#### -NextJS
+#### -NodeJS
+Jest
+CSS SASS
+CSS Bootstrap